paircolumbus/paircolumbus.github.io/README.md

 Start Here
 ===
-Here's some great links to helpful learning material including our challenge guide, exercises, tutorials, and important documentation.
+Here's some great links to helpful learning material including our challenges, exercises, tutorials, and important documentation.

 - [New Members: Start Here](pages/getting_started.md)
 - [How to submit completed challenges with GitHub](pages/challenges.md#how-to-submit-challenges-via-github)